Continuous deployment of containerized applications using GitLab

 Dockerfileand pushing the image to Container Registry. - Setting up an environment to work with Kubernetes and applying the

-k8s.yamlconfiguration to Managed Service for Kubernetes clusters.
-This way, the application is deployed on the previously created Managed Service for Kubernetes cluster.
+k8s.yamlconfiguration to the Managed Service for Kubernetes cluster.
+This way, the application is deployed to the previously created Managed Service for Kubernetes cluster.

 -